CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 #### What is a API?
 API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
-#### What is REST API? !!!!
+#### What is REST API?
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
 A RESTful API -- also referred to as a RESTful web service or REST API -- is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
 #### What is JSON?
-When to use? !!!!!
+When to use?
-JSON (JavaScript Object Notation) is an open standard file format, and data interchange format, that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
+JSON (JavaScript Object Notation) is an open standard file format, and data interchange format, that uses human-readable text to store and transit data objects consisting of attribute–value pairs and array data types (or any other serializable value).
 It is a very common data format, with a diverse range of applications, such as serving as replacement for XML in AJAX systems.
 #### What is TCP/IP?
-What layers does it define, what are they responsible for? !!!!!
+What layers does it define, what are they responsible for?
 TCIP/ IP iss the conceptual model and set of communications protocols used in the Internet and similar computer networks.
 Process/Application Layer: It is responsible for handling high-level protocols, issues of representation.